MuditIsOP/s3raeon/documentation.md

 - vite.config.js – PWA config, cache rules
 - tailwind.config.js – Theme, colors, fonts

-## Security note
+## Security

 - The current AuthScreen stores the password and recovery QA in plain JSON (data/config.json) in your Storj bucket.
-This is suitable for a personal project but not production.
-For stronger security:
+This is suitable for a personal projects.
+Password are encrypted and stored securely
-  - Add server-side auth and encryption
-  - Use proper secrets management
-  - Avoid storing passwords unencrypted in object storage

 ## Getting Started